wikimedia/eslint-config-wikimedia/readme.md

 ```

 #### MediaWiki
 Code that runs in MediaWiki can use this config.
-It enforces rules that are specific to the MediaWiki codebase (core and extensions), such as correct documentation of `mw.message` usage.
+It enforces rules that are specific to the MediaWiki codebase (core and extensions), such as correct documentation of `mw.message` usage, and prohibiting self-closing tags in Vue templates.
 `.eslintrc.json`:
 ```json
 {